 sudo add-apt-repository ppa:libreoffice/libreoffice-still -y

-These commands are applicable to any currently supported Ubuntu LTS or short-term release.
+These commands apply to any currently supported Ubuntu LTS or short-term release.
 The LibreOffice Packaging team ensures broad compatibility, allowing users across various Ubuntu distributions to follow this guide for installation.

 Install LibreOffice via APT Commands